Gouverneur Kemble: Manufacturer

-Returning home, Kemble saw an opportunity to introduce the process in the United States.
+Returning home, Kemble saw an opportunity to introduce the casting process in the United States.
 Along with other partners including his brother William and a consortium of investors including General Joseph Gardner Swift of the U.S. Army, around 1817 he founded the West Point Foundry Association to produce artillery pieces for the United States Government.
 The need of such an establishment was demonstrated by the War of 1812.
 The foundry was built across the Hudson River from West Point in the village of Cold Spring, New York, and soon began to make cast iron steam engines for locomotives, gears, water pipes, and other iron products, as well as artillery.
 Despite the lack of local artisans and craftsmen skilled in ironworking, Kemble and his partners succeeded, especially after they hired William Young, a native of Belfast, Ireland.
 Robert P. Parrott became superintendent in 1836 and the Foundry weathered the Panic of 1837.
 Kemble continued to be president of the association until the expiration of the charter.
 He became known as the "Patriarch of Cold Spring" for his charitable activities in the village.

 In 1823, Gouverneur Kemble leased land in Orange County, New York, for the mineral rights to mine iron ore.
 Four years later, the Kembles acquired most of the nearby Greenwood Iron Foundry and related industries.
 In 1839, the brothers sold the foundry to Parrott.
 A year later, his sister Mary married Parrott.

-Political career
+Congress

 Kemble was an active member of the Democratic Party.
 He was elected to the Twenty-fifth and Twenty-sixth Congresses representing Westchester and Putnam counties, serving two terms during the presidency of Martin Van Buren.
 In 1840, he declined a nomination for a third term.

+Later political activities

 He served as a delegate to the Democratic National Convention in 1840 and 1860.
 He was elected as a delegate to the 1846 convention for the revising New York's state constitution.

 In his later years, he was an active supporter of the Hudson River Railroad and the Panama Railway, and was a lifelong art collector and patron.
 David Hunter Strother, who gained fame for illustrated articles in Harper's Monthly, and Kemble helped found the "Century Club" for artists in New York City.
 In 1854 Kemble was elected into the National Academy of Design as an Honorary Academician.

+Tontine Association

 Kemble was one of the last survivors of the Tontine Association.